Skip to main content

 Resources

-For the School of Arts & Humanities, the Advising & Transfer Center has a team of Professional Academic Advisors who provide general advising from New Student Advising & Registration through graduation to all current, general-population undergraduates who are not part of a designated special program or population and/or who do not already have an assigned Program Coordinator and/or Professional Academic Advisor within their academic program, department, or school.
+For the College of Humanities, Social Sciences and the Arts, the Advising & Transfer Center has a team of Professional Academic Advisors who provide general advising from New Student Advising & Registration through graduation to all current, general-population undergraduates who are not part of a designated special program or population and/or who do not already have an assigned Program Coordinator and/or Professional Academic Advisor within their academic program, department, or school.
 For information on how to identify your general advisor and book an appointment, please visit Where to Seek Advising

 Disability Statement